Designing Distributed Systems: 8 Transactional Saga Patterns

 - Best for non-transactional pipes-and-filters architecture styles

-- Highly scalable due to lack of coupling
+- Highly scalable due to lack of coupling - the least coupled option

 Quantitative Trade-off Summary